 - You suffered economic and non-economic damages as a result of being injured.

 One of the most critical aspects of your claim will rest on the evidence in your case and proving your role in the accident.
 To learn more about what this entails, reach out to Loncar Lyon Jenkins today.

 Complete a Free Case Evaluation form now

 Classifications of Guests on Another Party’s Property

 An invitee is someone who visits the property with the owner’s knowledge for the mutual benefit of themselves and the property owner.
 Customers in a store would typically be classified as invitees.
-Property owners have the duty of making their property safe for invitees and warning them about concealed, unreasonably dangerous conditions that they should be aware of.
+Property owners have the duty of making their property safe for invitees.
+They should also warn visitors about concealed, unreasonably dangerous conditions that they should be aware of.

 A licensee is a person who visits a property with the owner’s express or implied permission, such as a social guest.
 Property owners must warn social guests of any known, dangerous, or unobvious conditions on the property.

 A trespasser is someone who does not have permission to be on the property or any right to be there.
-Property owners are generally not responsible for injuries that trespassers sustain while on their property unless they intentionally harmed the trespasser or the trespasser’s injuries were due to gross negligence.
+Property owners are generally not responsible for injuries that trespassers sustain while on their property.

 Property Owners Owe a Duty of Care to Children